MicrosoftDocs/architecture-center/docs/solution-ideas/articles/ai-at-the-edge.md

 title: AI at the Edge with Azure Stack
 titleSuffix: Azure Solution Ideas
 author: adamboeglin
-ms.date: 12/12/2019
+ms.date: 12/16/2019
-description: Move AI models to the edge with a solution architecture that includes Azure Stack.
-A step-by-step workflow will help you harness the power of edge AI. ms.custom: acom-architecture, ai at the edge, azure stack edge, edge ai, machine learning, interactive-diagram
+description: Move AI models to the edge with a solution architecture that includes Azure Stack. ms.custom: ai-ml, acom-architecture, ai at the edge, azure stack edge, edge ai, machine learning, interactive-diagram
 ---
 # AI at the Edge with Azure Stack